Over the years, many fictional businesses have graced our film and television screens, and even the pages of our favorite books.

-The Wizarding World of Harry Potter inside Universal Orlando in Florida has done an excellent job of bringing the famous wizard's universe to life, but this is one store we wish we could visit.
+The Wizarding World of Harry Potter inside Universal Orlando in Florida has done an excellent job of bringing the famous wizard's universe to life, but Weasley's Wizard Wheezes just isn't the same without actual magic.
 Ever the practical jokers, Fred and George Weasley (brothers of Harry's best friend Ron) created numerous products for the amusement of their fellow Hogwarts students and eventually opened a joke shop with seed money provided by Harry himself.
 But they don't just sell illness-inducing candies and trick wands.
 The Weasley twins also developed useful things like Extendable Ears (great for eavesdropping) and a 10-second pimple vanisher that could benefit Muggles like us.

 Dunder Mifflin ("The Office")